getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/alerts.md

 [{% asset notifications/new_alert_rule.png alt="Buttons to create a New Alert Rule or to Edit an existing rule." %}]({% asset notifications/new_alert_rule.png @path %})

-An example use-case might be that you want a specific kind of error to send via Slack, but you want everything to send via Mail.

 ### Action Types

 Currently, there are three types of actions you can take: